DeKalb Avenue station (BMT lines): 1920s to 1950s

+The Dime Savings Bank, which had its headquarters at 9 DeKalb Avenue just above the station, opened a branch on the station's mezzanine level in August 1956.
+The opening of the bank branch followed several months of negotiations.
+The bank had wanted to open a corridor from the station directly into its building, but this was not possible because of the presence of various underground conduits, pipes, and emergency exits, so the bank decided instead to rent space in the station.

-Track configuration
+Track reconfiguration

 The station has been reconfigured a number of times.
-The current configuration dates from a 1956–1961 reconstruction project to straighten the platforms and eliminate a level junction north of the station, which had caused a switching bottleneck; a station at Myrtle Avenue was closed as part of the renovation.
-Other plans, such as connections to the BMT Fulton Street Line and IRT Eastern Parkway Line, were considered at times.

-An early plan called the Ashland Place Connection would have allowed trains on the elevated BMT Fulton Street Line to run into the subway through DeKalb Avenue, making the bottleneck even worse.
-This was not built, in part because the city was more interested in building its own system, the IND.
-However, a whole new subway was also planned, splitting from this line and heading under the East River to the BMT Broadway Line at City Hall.
-This plan was considered in various forms between late 1916 and 1926.
-Because of this, the DeKalb Avenue station was also built with provisions for a possible track connection to Nevins Street station.

-The city government took over the BMT's operations on June 1, 1940.
-Until the mid-1950s, the extreme outside tracks in each direction hosted the Fourth Avenue Line local tracks and the next pair hosted the Brighton Line.
+Originally, the extreme outside tracks in each direction hosted the Fourth Avenue Line local tracks and the next pair hosted the Brighton Line.
 The middle tracks, which bypassed the station, hosted the Fourth Avenue express tracks.
 A group of level crossovers at the northern end of the station allowed all tracks access to both sides of the Manhattan Bridge and to the Montague Street Tunnel.
 The Fourth Avenue local tracks led straight onto the Manhattan Bridge west of the station, while the Brighton line tracks led straight to the Montague Street Tunnel, so the crossovers allowed trains from both lines to switch between the bridge and the tunnel.

-This led to so many train delays on the Fourth Avenue and Brighton lines that in 1952, the junction was earmarked for "top priority" reconstruction.
+The city government took over the BMT's operations on June 1, 1940.
+By then, the original track layout caused many train delays on the Fourth Avenue and Brighton lines.
+In 1952, the junction was earmarked for "top priority" reconstruction.
 On November 30, 1955, the New York City Transit Authority sent a recommendation to the Board of Estimate for the approval of a $13,152,831 contract to eliminate the bottleneck.
 The elimination of the bottleneck was the first step in a larger plan to improve transit service between Brooklyn and Manhattan.
+The Citizens Budget Commission recommended that the appropriation be canceled, but three other civic groups opposed the elimination of the funding.